lupuleasa-core/Runeplus/README.md

 # Included INACTIVE plugins:

-These plugins are INSTALLED but NOT enabled.
+These plugins are optional.

-You can ENABLE them if you like
+They are disabled by default.

+<ins>How to use</ins>: If you like any of them you must enable them yourself

 ### [Picture in Picture](https://runelite.net/plugin-hub/show/picture-in-picture) (disabled by default) ![picture-in-picture_WHf8fHOfsO6sKbHESiXZz34QWZ67OPxr8T6V0pmtmUQ](https://github.com/user-attachments/assets/de643c6c-566c-457c-bb49-297c26e2d1b5)